Top 10 Board Games

 Year: 1991

 Growing up, I played endless games of Big 2 with my Hong Kong friends - it’s probably my most played game ever.
-Inevitably, the game became stale for me as me and all my friends and family had reached its skill ceiling.
-Thus discovering Tichu, a partnered version of the Big 2 formula that added extra depth, was a godsend during COVID.
-The special card combinations, the push-your-luck Grand Tichu calls, the satisfaction of perfectly coordinating with your partner to beat the opposition - it all combines into something genuinely special.
-The fact I can play it on my phone at any time is brilliant too.
-Yes, there’s a learning curve, and yes, you need exactly four players for in-person games, and yes, it demands repeated plays with the same group to really shine.
-But if you can commit to it, Tichu rewards you with one of the deepest, most satisfying card games in existence.
-The fact it costs about a fiver for a deck makes it almost criminal value.
+Inevitably it went stale once we’d all reached the skill ceiling.
+Discovering Tichu during COVID - a partnered version of the Big 2 formula with extra depth - was a proper find.
+The special card combinations, the push-your-luck Grand Tichu calls, the satisfaction of perfectly coordinating with your partner to dismantle the opposition.
+The fact I can play it on my phone at any time helps too.
+Yes, it has a learning curve, you need exactly four players, and it demands repeated plays with the same group to really click.
+But once it does.
+Also, at about a fiver for a deck, the value is almost embarrassing.
 Just be prepared for the arguments when someone makes a catastrophically bad Tichu call.

 Dune (2019)